Skip to content

 • an outline of the material planning issues

 Please be aware that pre-application advice will be made at officer level only and cannot guarantee whether an application will ultimately be successful.
-We will not seek input from external stakeholders, for example Scottish Environment Protection Agency, Scottish Natural Heritage, at this stage.
+We will not always seek input from internal or external stakeholders, for example Ayrshire Roads Alliance, Scottish Environment Protection Agency or NatureScot at this stage however whether to do so will be considered on a case by case basis and be informed by the nature of the proposals.
+In our discussions and responses, we will however identify any relevant stakeholders where we think it would be beneficial for you to make contact.

 Householder proposals